evilcyber.com

 The pull-up position

 All that being said, let’s get started.
 Because chin-ups are easier to do than pull-ups, we will begin with those and make them even easier: we’ll do them as negative chin-ups.
-“Negative” means that you only do the portion of a movement where you lower the weight, and in case of a chin-up that is your body.
+“Negative” means that you onlyΒ part of a movement where you lower the weight.
+In case of a chin-up that is your body.
 To do this, we’ll use a chair.

 Negative chin-ups with chair